-In 2023 I was invited to design and teach a seminar at the Institut d'Etudes Politiques de Paris (Sciences Po).
+Previously, I was invited to design and teach a seminar at the Institut d'Etudes Politiques de Paris (Sciences Po).
 The course, entitled "Conflict-Related Sexual Violence in International Law & Global Politics," was structured as both an introduction to international law and an introduction to gender/feminist theory, drawing from the history of international sexual violence prosecutions to explore broader topics in global politics.
-I am currently teaching the same class again in 2024.
+I taught that course in 2023 and 2024.

 Previously, I taught a two-semester seminar at the London School of Economics in 2020 and 2021.
 The seminar, entitled "Contemporary Issues in International Relations," used current events to motivate student discussion about IR theory and practice.
 One group of students enrolled in this course was hybrid; the other group was fully online.